Three more deaths recorded in St Helens

-There were three more coronavirus deaths recorded over the bank holiday weekend in St Helens.

-The dashboard shows 656 people had died in the area by May 3 (Tuesday) – up from 653 on Friday.
+A total of 663 people had died in the area when the UK coronavirus daily dashboard was updated on May 10 (Tuesday) – up from 660 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in St Helens.